USEPA/useeior/format_specs/ModelCustomization.md

-# Disaggregation and Aggregation File Specifications
+# Model Customization File Specifications
-This page describes the file formats needed to run the aggregation and disaggregation functions in USEEIOR.
+This page describes the file formats needed to customize models in useeior, e.g., model aggregation and disaggregation.

+# Disaggreation and Aggregation .yml File Specification
 Aggregating a sector requires only one .yml input file, while disaggregation requires a .yml input file and several .csv files to specifiy the disaggregation parameters.

-# Disaggreation and Aggregation .yml File Specification
 The disaggregation and aggregation files are assigned in a yml file based on the parameters shown below.
 Each file is a list, named based on the [Code/location](https://github.com/USEPA/useeior/blob/master/format_specs/Model.md#sector-meta) of the sector to be disaggregated or aggregated to (e.g. `221100/US`)